WomenPlusPlus/deploy-impact-21-kona-b/README.md

 - __LICENSE:__ File containing the license information.

 ## :bar_chart: The database <a name = "database"></a>
-Databases containng information of aid organisations already exist, but the information tends to be uncomplete and dont describe the services provided.
-For this reason we decided to create our own and be able to ask the user about it.
+Databases containing information of aid organisations already exist, but the information tends to be incomplete and doesn't describe the services provided.
+For this reason we decided to create our own and to be able to ask the user about it.

-The data base information can be found in [/backend/csv/data](/backend/csv/data/organisations_in_senegal_konab.csv).
+The database information can be found in [/backend/csv/data](/backend/csv/data/organisations_in_senegal_konab.csv).
 This file contains all the NGO information in a human readable format.
 For each NGO the information collected is: NGO name, objective,	services,	can the NGO be contacted by individuals,	phone_number,	email,	website,	address,	region,	latitude,	longitude,	opening hours,	hotline,	facebook,	linkedin,	twitter,	youtube,	instagram,	tiktok,	flicker,	sound_cloud, and	other in case they have another social media account.

 The organisations services are categorised in the database according to the SDG and targets that they contribute to.
 This allows us not only to provide a meaninful grouping of NGOs, but also to trace the impact of the app.
 In order to be more accurate when recommending NGOs to the user, an age and gender classification was added.
 This allows the app to recommend specific NGOs directly to the group of people they are able to help.